Watch the replay

 The latest edition of the World Bank’s bi-annual South Asia Development Update examines the region’s current economic landscape and explores how countries can accelerate growth by bringing more women into the workforce and opening up to more trade and investment.

-Join experts from the region for a live discussion on how South Asian economies can work towards unlocking their untapped potential.
+Watch the event replay video with experts from the region discussing how South Asian economies can work towards unlocking their untapped potential and subscribe to stay updated on all our upcoming live events.

 Welcome